 The interns with American passport should apply at our partner’s web-site CrossroadsEurasia.

-Please mention in your questionnaire that you have found the information about the programme on our web-site and we will give you a free ticket to a theater or ballet when you are in Voronezh.
+Please mention in your questionnaire that you have found the information about the programme on our web-site and you will get 50$ off.

 HOW IT WAS?

 Farid Kazi (USA) is a participant of Media Internship 2019.
 It is a link to his article in Downtown webmagazine